shimaore/tough-rate/gateway_manager.coffee.md

 * doc.gateway.gwid (string, required) Gateway identifier in the doc.gateway.sip_domain_name
 * doc.gateway.address (string, required) SIP URI domain to be used to route calls to that gateway
 * doc.gateway.carrierid (string, optional) Carrier route this gateway belongs to.
-* doc.gateway.carrier (string, optional) Carrier identifier used for call rating.
-Default: the `gwid` value.

             if doc.type is 'gateway'
               return emit [doc.sip_domain_name, doc.carrierid], doc